Our Privacy Notice

 - Your right to restriction of processing - You have the right to ask us to restrict the processing of your information in certain circumstances.

 - Your right to object to processing - You have the right to object to processing if we are able to process your information because the process forms part of our public tasks or is in our legitimate interests.
+As above, you always have the right to object to receiving direct marketing.

-- Your right to data portability - This right only applies if we are processing information based on your consent or under, or in talks about entering into a contract and the processing is automated.
+- Your right to data portability - The right only applies if we are processing information based on your consent or under, or in talks about entering into a contract and the processing is automated.

 9. How to exercise your rights